sanskrit-coders/sanskrit-documentation-theme/README.md

 Some notable things you get with this theme (in decreasing order of interest):
 - A collapsible "accordion" sidebar
 - A collapsible "accordion" table-of-contents for each page.
-- A layout which automatically
+- A layout which automatically adjusts to the user's screen size.
 - An "Edit me" link on top of each page.
+- Basic ability to include contents from another page using the same theme within anoher.
 - Search engine optimization and webmaster stuff - which you would use with various search engines.
 - Google custom search configuration
 - Disqus for comments.